CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 We’ve now learned both the Perfect Tense and the Imperfect Tense in Italian, but when do you use which tense?
 In this episode of Coffee Break Italian we’ll be talking about “thtooms” and “dum-de-dum-de-dums”.
 This is Mark’s method of explaining how you can combine the Perfect Tense and the Imperfect Tense in one sentence to talk about what was happening when something else happened.
 You’ll also learn an alternative translation of the Imperfect which involves beaches at sunset!

-Have you ever wished you could speak Chinese but you’re put off by the difficulty?
-We often hear people, particularly in the West, say “Chinese is the most difficult language in the world”.
-People are often frightened by the seemingly complicated characters, the foreign quality of the sounds, and the speed at which native speakers appear to speak.
+People are often put off by the seemingly complicated characters, the unfamiliar sounds, and the speed at which native speakers appear to speak.
 But is it simply the fear of the unknown that is holding you back?
-We’re going to take a look at the two most daunting aspects of Chinese, characters and pronunciation.
-You’ll see that broken down, these aspects are a lot easier to learn than you may think.
+We’re going to take a look at what are reported to be the two most daunting aspects of Chinese: characters and pronunciation.
+You’ll see that, when broken down, these aspects are a lot easier to learn than you might think!

-• 林 lín means “woods”. (represented by 2 trees)
+• 林 lín means woods. (represented by 2 trees)

-• 森 sēn means “forest”. (represented by 3 trees)
+• 森 sēn means forest. (represented by 3 trees)

-By remembering one pictogram you now have three new words!
+By remembering one pictogram, you now have three new words!
 Compare to French:

 • un arbre